adiSegal/covidAnalyzer/README.md

     npm run lifeExpectancy
 note that these queries get a connection to the DB, so once the DB is done loading, they can run regardless of the app.

+TODO:
+1. cover all queries with tests
+2. make csv file read from URL as batch process- have a few separate calls to the csv, each one working on a different part of the file
+3. There is no need to load the huge csv into the DB from scratch every time.
+Incremental loud should suffice.
+4. Add typeScript support
+5. Add config file